 We found the portions were noticeably small which justifies the prices of the desserts.
 Despite that, we still managed to share and enjoy these little treats between the two of us.

-This dessert is actually a cake (not a cookie).
+This dessert is a cake (not a cookie).
 It’s made with layers of almond and hazelnut meringue which had a warm and crispy surface.
-The treat had roasted tea green tea custard inside which felt colder the more we bit into the middle.
+It had roasted tea green tea custard inside which felt colder the more we bit into the middle.

 What wins us over is the comfortable and spacious environment.
 The cafe is super ideal to work or chill with friends over decent food and drinks.

 Will we go back?

 For sure!
 We’re looking out for the next language meet-up event as interested to join it.

 English address: No. 39, Chang’an West Road, Datong District, Taipei City, 10351

 Closest MRTs: Zhongshan Station (4 mins exit 1) & Taipei Main Station (8 mins from M2)